 Storing: in the freezer for one month, covered well to protect it from absorbing the freezer’s smells.

 Scooping: this ice cream, like all artisanal ice creams, freezes hard in the long term.
-To soften it to a perfectly scoopable consistency, put it in the refrigerator for 45-60 min (or if you have a thermometer, when it reads around -11ºC / 12ºF, inserted midway through the ice cream).
+To soften it to a perfectly scoopable consistency, put it in the refrigerator for 45-60 minutes.

 If you have an instant-read thermometer, the perfect serving temperature of this chocolate ice cream is when the thermometer inserted midway through the ice cream reads around -11ºC / 12ºF.
 At this temperature, the ice cream is perfectly scoopable and enjoyable.